 Skin care and cosmetics can be traced back as far as Ancient Egypt over approximately 6,000 years ago.
-Cosmetics and skin care are nothing new and the global beauty & personal care products industry is projected to be worth $716.6 billion by 2025, that’s just in products!
+Cosmetics and skin care are nothing new and the global beauty & personal care products industry is projected to be worth $716.6 billion by 2025 – that’s just in products!
 Bare Envy is leading the local skin care market by exploring innovative trends, and it is important to know where the industry came from so let’s discuss the history of skin care.
 Babylonians used carved seashells to contain their skin care products, makeup, and ointments 800 BCE.

 Cosmetics were important in culture as far back to the days of Cleopatra.
-There’s a reason why her eyeliner is iconic, cosmetics were used in more than aesthetic reasons, like mummification, burial traditions and the practice of worship.
-If Egyptians were not fully cleaned and oiled they were forbidden from practicing magical spells or speaking religious incantations, furthermore, cosmetics had the benefit of protecting the skin from the elements.
-Queen Cleopatra went as far as having sour milk baths, imagine the smell.
-There was no standard skin care products, individuals used what they found locally like oils, eggs (ostrich), herbs and plants, and milk.
-Even the exfoliants were crafted by hand using sand and aloe vera, even today some of the best contemporary skin care secrets come from the Egyptians.
+There is a reason why her eyeliner is iconic.
+Cosmetics were used in more than aesthetic reasons, like mummification, burial traditions and the practice of worship.
+If Egyptians were not fully cleaned and oiled, they were forbidden from practicing magical spells or speaking religious incantations.
+Furthermore, cosmetics had the benefit of protecting the skin from the elements.
+Queen Cleopatra went as far as having sour milk baths – imagine the smell!
+Since there were no standard skin care products, individuals used what they found locally like oils, eggs (ostrich), herbs and plants, and milk.
+Even the exfoliants were crafted by hand using sand and aloe vera.
+Even today, some of the best contemporary skin care secrets come from the Egyptians.
 Their make-up was created using metal ores, water, oils, animal fats, precious stones, and more.
 Cleopatra’s classic eyeliner look is thanks to coal made from burnt almost, soot, lead, and coffee.
 They used red ochre clay to pigment their lips, cheeks, anything to achieve a flush color.